truenas/middleware/docs/userguide/truenas_quick.rst

 You are now ready to install the E16 expansion shelf into the rack.

-.. warning:: Two people are required to lift a TrueNAS® E16 expansion shelf.
+.. warning:: two people are required to lift a TrueNAS® E16 expansion shelf.

 Carefully align the TrueNAS® E16 expansion shelf inner rail with the notches in the outer rail.
 Once the rails are aligned, slide the appliance toward the rack.
 When the appliance stops moving, move the pin-lock laches to allow the appliance to slide the rest of the way into the rack.
 Refer to Figure 3.3j for a